-It is fundamental in Chess to be able to detect the opposing threats before thinking of your own attacking possibilities.
+It is fundamental in Chess to be able to detect the opposing threat before thinking of your own attacking possibilities.
 Since you know the value of the pieces, you are probably looking at opportunities to capture opponent’s pieces.

 Let’s imagine you capture the opposing Bishop, thus taking a 3-points advantage, and your opponent captures your Queen on the next move.
 He will get a huge 6-points advantage on the material balance (because your Queen is worth 9 points), and we have already seen that a 6-points advantage is usually enough to win the game.
 So in this case, spotting an incoming threat was more important than finding the opportunity.